dunndealpro/project-1-Blackjack/README.md

     - Players cards are dealt face up while the dealers second card is dealt faced down

 - **Blackjack** occurs when a player's first two cards are an ace and card worth 10, giving 21.
-    -If the dealers face up card is a 10 card or an ace, dealer checks face down card for a **Blackjack** -If the dealer does not have **Blackjack** the player automatically wins and player wins one and half times their betted amount
+    - If the dealers face up card is a 10 card or an ace, dealer checks face down card for a **Blackjack**
+    - If the dealer does not have **Blackjack** the player automatically wins and player wins one and half times their betted amount
-    -If the dealer also has **Blackjack**, it is revealed and this is a tie or a draw, and the player receives his bet back.
+    - If the dealer also has **Blackjack**, it is revealed and this is a tie or a draw, and the player receives his bet back.
-    -If not a black jack, dealer's face down card is left face down until it is the dealer's turn -dealer plays last
+    - If not a black jack, dealer's face down card is left face down until it is the dealer's turn
+    - dealer plays last

 - Player decides to 'hit' or 'stand' depending on the originally dealt cards
     - Player may 'hit' for an additional card to get closer to 21, until deciding to 'stand'